 What Is An Online Induction?

 Let’s start with the basics, an online induction is a workflow used to manage both the initial engagement of an employee, contractor or visitor into the workplace, as well as ongoing contact too.
-It can cover anything from site manifest and vehicle management, to HR new starter documents or staff certifications.
-Online induction systems are the best way to provide workplace content to staff or visitors, and also assess people on their understanding of the provided documents.
+Contractor induction software can save businesses lots of time and money.
+They can cover anything from site manifest and vehicle management, to HR new starter documents or staff certifications.
+Online induction software is the best way to provide workplace content to staff or visitors, and also assess people on their understanding of the provided documents.

 Inductions are usually repeated on an annual basis, apart from in some industries where an induction will need to be repeated each time a new site is visited.
 The beauty of online induction software is that workers are able to complete the induction before they arrive and are due to start work.
 Saving lots of wasted time and hassle on their first day.

 The induction process is a very important part of ensuring workers are engaged and understand the policies and procedures set out by a business.
 It also helps employees to make sure they are job-ready, and are prepared for working safely in their new role.
-Reducing the risk of injury to both themselves and their new colleagues.
+Reducing the risk of injury to both themselves and their new colleagues is so important, and online induction software can reduce these issues.

 Identify Key Business Issues

 Training programmes, whether online or in-person, should begin with you taking a look at the skill gaps in your workforce.
 Combine this with the mandatory compliance issues and you are well on your way to creating an effective employee induction process.
-Here are some things you need to think about:
+Here are some things you need to think about when it comes to adding induction software into your business:

-1. Safety – in order to comply with Health & Safety regulations, your staff or contractors need to be aware of the potential risks they may face.
+1. Safety – in order to comply with Health & Safety regulations, your staff or contractors need to be aware of the potential risks they may face by undergoing a contractor site induction.

 2. Site Rules – these form the terms and conditions of the worker’s contract, and any breaches are often classed as dismissable offences.

-3. Company Culture – inductions should always give the new employee an insight into both the history and culture of the business.
+3. Company Culture – online induction software should always give the new employee an insight into both the history and culture of the business.

-4. Procedures – this should just include some of the main procedures within your business such as what to do in an event of a fire, or how to evacuate the building.
+4. Procedures – this should just include some of the main procedures within your business within the induction software, such as what to do in an event of a fire, or how to evacuate the building.

-5. Code of Conduct – ethical behaviour and expected code of conduct should also be included within the online induction.
+5. Code of Conduct – ethical behaviour and expected code of conduct should also be included within the online staff induction software.
 This lays the boundaries for how the new employee should behave in relation to things like privacy, confidentiality and discrimination.

 Benefits of Online Induction Software

-So now that you have a good understanding of what an online induction is, and how you can introduce this within your business, let’s take a look at some of the benefits of moving this away from traditional paper methods.
+So now that you have a good understanding of what an online induction is, and how you can introduce this within your business.
+Lett’s take a look at some of the benefits of moving this away from traditional paper methods, and how online induction software could benefit your business.

 Decreased operational costs